 gf

-Hoplophobes are common and should never be involved in setting gun policies.
+Hoplophobes are dangerous.
+They should not be involved in setting public policy.

 To teach his son responsibility he had given him an airsoft rifle and allowed him to keep it in his room.
 There were rules setup and if any were broken the gun would be removed.
 I was out in the living room talking to my buddy when his son come running out and said that the other boy wouldn't listen to him and was trying to get to the airsoft gun.
 Then said that he hid the bbs so it couldn't be loaded and came and got his dad.
 Needless to say I was impressed.